 So we shouldn’t expect changes to happen in our lives unless we forge them, ring by ring.

-I would like to mention some early craftsmen of human history and conclude with the actions of one of them.
+I would like to mention some of the early craftsmen of human history and conclude with the actions of one of them.
 Many years ago, a link was created aiming to give the right direction to many small human chains.
-The name of the craftsman was Jesus, the son of Mary.
+The name of the craftsman was Emmanouel, the son of Mary.